MartAlae-AAGP/AAGP/README.md

 5) Open `Command Prompt` (not powershell), Navigate to the designated folder for windows, and run the python file:
     1) `cd "C:\Users\YourUserName\Downloads\AAGP-main\AAGP-main"`
     2) `py -3.9 "Figure3.py"`
-6) When the code completes, it will output `Figure 3.jpg` which can be opened via the file explorer.
+6) When the code completes, it will output `Figure3.jpg` which can be opened via the file explorer.

 ### Windows (With Anaconda)
 - Please skip to step (7) if you have a dedicated environment with git installed, and have the environment active and ready